Torsion birational motives of surfaces and unramified cohomology: Introduction

 \begin{theorem}[Theorem \ref{thm:main3-full}] Let $S$ be a smooth projective surface over $k$ having a decomposition of the diagonal.
 Suppose moreover that $H^1_\ur(S)$ is a cyclic group of prime order $\ell$.
 Then we have

 \end{theorem}

-Theorem \ref{thm:main3} answers a question raised by Kahn \cite[p.
-840, footnote]{K1}, which concerns the structure of $\CH_0(S_{k(S)})_{\Tor}$ for an Enriques surface $S$.
-See Example \ref{ex:chow-computation} for this point and for more examples.
+This applies to an Enriques surface $S$ (with $\ell=2$), thereby answering Kahn's question.
+(See Example \ref{ex:chow-computation} for this point and for more examples.)
 It also provides us with counter-examples for the integral Hodge conjecture (see Corollary \ref{cor:integHC}).